aswin-asokan/steel_defect_detection/readme.md

 ## ✨ Key Features

-- **High-Accuracy Segmentation:** Leverages the power of the Segment Anything Model (SAM) for precise defect localization.
+- **High Accuracy Segmentation:** Leverages the power of the Segment Anything Model (SAM) for precise defect localization.
 - **Efficient Fine-Tuning:** Uses LoRA to fine-tune the SAM base model on custom steel defect datasets with minimal computational resources.
 - **Full-Stack Application:** Includes a Python backend for model serving and a **Flutter** frontend for a user-friendly, cross-platform interface.
 - **Kaggle Dataset Ready:** Built to handle the standard steel surface defect segmentation datasets (e.g., Severstal Steel Defect Detection).